 AG 376/476.
 Independent Study - 1-3 hours.
 Reading or research at a greater depth than is permitted in a normal class.
-Prerequisite: Permission of instructor, division chair and chief academic officer.
+Prerequisite: Permission of instructor, division chair and Vice President of Academic Affairs.

 AG 401.
 Internship in Agri-business - 1-9 hours.
 Internship under supervision of college personnel and cooperating facility.
 All internships must be approved and finalized in the semester prior to then they begin.
-Prerequisite: Permission of division chair and chief academic officer.
+Prerequisite: Permission of division chair and Vice President of Academic Affairs.
 Arranged.